 Fellowship Endowment Fund

-  Annually, we will disburse our income to further God’s work according to the by-laws of the Endowment which includes outreach into the community, missions of the ELCA or Fellowship Lutheran, capital improvements, debt reduction, or a building program of FLC.
+Annually, we disburse income from the Fund to further God’s work according to the by-laws of the Endowment which includes outreach into the community, missions of the ELCA or Fellowship Lutheran Church, capital improvements, debt reduction, or a building program of church.
 The goal of the Endowment Committee is to grow the Fund to $1,000,000 through gifts, memorials, and legacies in order to provide more Christian outreach opportunities and to be responsible stewards of the financial gifts that have been received.

 Fellowship Endowment Committee

 Stan Conrad is a native Oklahoman from Mangum.
 He attended OSU for his undergraduate studies and spent five years of active duty in the Army infantry serving in the USA, Germany and Viet Nam.
 His doctoral research was performed at the OU Health Center and he is currently a Professor of Microbiology at the OSU-CHS.
 He and his wife Barbara have three children and two grandchildren.

 Jim Hinkle is the owner of Hinkle & Company, PC, located in Tulsa, Oklahoma, a full service Certified Public Accounting firm providing auditing services throughout the state of Oklahoma, accounting services including monthly bookkeeping & payroll, and income tax planning and preparation.
 Mr. Hinkle has several certifications including business valuations and mergers & acquisitions.
 He provides expert testimony in both domestic and civil court and he is a licensed investment banker.
 Mr. Hinkle is involved in several organizations including the Boy Scouts of America where he is a past Cubmaster and past Scoutmaster.
 Jim’s wife, Susie, is active in the church, and they have 3 boys; Alex, Drew & Will.